 INTRODUCTION - The purpose of this handbook is to acquaint personnel with the characteristics and capabilities of R/V Sally Ride.
 It provides a good review of what can and cannot be done on the ship, and lists sources of more detailed information.
 It directs your attention to a number of important safety matters.
 We hope that by reading it well in advance of your cruise, you will spot problems in time to seek out satisfactory solutions, see how to prepare more smoothly and efficiently, and perhaps discover new or better ways to accomplish a certain task.

 REVISIONS - The handbook is subject to ongoing revisions.
 We want it to represent the best information available from the experience of personnel at sea, and so we welcome comments or corrections, suggestions for better arrangement of material, additions, etc. Please send any such input directly to the Ship Scheduling Office.

 A CAUTIONARY NOTE ON ACCURACY - While reasonable efforts are made to update the handbook as needed and to issue new versions in the wake of significant changes on the ship, it is impossible to assure complete accuracy at all times.
 In all cases, make your particular research equipment needs known on the Ship Time Request Form and contact relevant technical support groups to ensure that critical gear is ready for your work.

-Schedules, ship layouts and other ship related information are available on World Wide Web.
-This may be accessed via the SOMTS home page.
+Schedules, ship layouts and other ship related information are available via the SOMTS web pages.

-Most scientific cruises will wish to make use of the technical support, equipment, or advice of one or more of the technician groups at Scripps.
-In all cases a timely and clear explanation of your needs is to your advantage.
-The principal groups are listed on the next page.
-Most of these groups are recharge activities.
+Most scientific cruises will wish to make use of the technical support, equipment, or advice of one or more of the technician groups at SIO.
+In all cases, a timely and clear explanation of your needs is to your advantage.
+The principal groups are listed in the next section.
+Most of these groups perform recharge activities.